Plain Talk on What Your Professor Wants

 The editing process is never over

 Remember that there is no such thing as a final draft, only the version that exists when the deadline arrives.
 Don't go to sleep just yet.
-You can improve your writing if you focus on these core elements of a great paper.
+You can improve your writing if you focus on these core elements of a great scientific paper.
 Can't keep your eyes open for another minute?
-Then submit your paper to one of our academic editing services for a professional opinion 24/7.
+Then submit your paper to one of our essay editors for a professional opinion 24/7.